 The actual award amount for individual jurisdictions will depend on the number of eligible applications received.
-The local contribution requirement of 20% of the grant sum needs to be paid to MTC by the local jurisdiction prior to the start of the project, and no later than March 3, 2017.
-Failure to submit local contribution by the March 3 deadline will result in the loss of funding for the project, and removal from the P-TAP round.
+The local contribution requirement of 20% of the grant sum needs to be paid to MTC by the local jurisdiction prior to the start of the project, and no later than Wednesday, February 28, 2018.
+Failure to submit the local contribution by the February 28th deadline will result in the loss of funding for the project and removal from the P-TAP round.
 MTC staff will then select an alternate project for participation in this round.

-All P-TAP 18 projects will be initiated in Fiscal Year 2016-17, and they need to be completed by April 30, 2018.
+All P-TAP 19 projects will be initiated in Fiscal Year 2017-18, and they need to be completed by April 30, 2019.
 MTC will directly reimburse consultants working on P-TAP projects.
 Project sponsors are responsible for project costs exceeding the P-TAP grant amount.
 All grants are subject to availability of funds allocated for P-TAP by MTC.
-Jurisdictions with a Pavement Management System certification inspection date in 2014 or earlier are urged to apply for P-TAP 18 PMP assistance.
+Jurisdictions with a Pavement Management System certification inspection date in 2015 or earlier are urged to apply for P-TAP 19 PMP assistance.
 If your jurisdiction would like to participate in P-TAP, please complete the application form online: http://mtc.ca.gov/p-tap-call-for-projects.

-Applications are due on Monday, November 21, 2016 by 4:00 p.m.
-For additional information contact: Christina Hohorst, Project Manager, at (415) 778-5269.
+Applications are due on Monday, November 13, 2017 by 4:00 p.m.
+For additional information contact: Christina Hohorst, Project Manager, at (415) 778-5269 or chohorst@bayareametro.gov.